 Determining the weight of exhibits and designing the weight-bearing capacity of the plinth base

-The plinth base of showcases and their exterior facings of these plinths can be of different materials and common available materials for these are, e.g. steel plates, wood, stone, etc. The standard design is a steel structural plinth base with a weight-bearing capacity of 150Kg/m2 and the exterior facing is finished with an electrostatic coated steel plate.
+The plinth base of showcases and their exterior facings of these plinths can be of different materials and common available materials fo these are, e.g. steel plates, wood, stone, etc. The standard design is a steel structural plinth base with a weight-bearing capacity of 150kg per square meter and the exterior facing is finished with an electrostatic coated steel plate.